Human brain: Epilepsy

 Epileptic seizures are thought to relate to abnormal electrical activity.
 Seizure activity can manifest as absence of consciousness, focal effects such as limb movement or impediments of speech, or be generalized in nature.
 Status epilepticus refers to a seizure or series of seizures that have not terminated within five minutes.
 Seizures have a large number of causes, however many seizures occur without a definitive cause being found.
 In a person with epilepsy, risk factors for further seizures may include sleeplessness, drug and alcohol intake, and stress.
 Seizures may be assessed using blood tests, EEG and various medical imaging techniques based on the medical history and medical examination findings.
 In addition to treating an underlying cause and reducing exposure to risk factors, anticonvulsant medications can play a role in preventing further seizures.

 Congenital

 Some brain disorders, such as Tay–Sachs disease, are congenital and linked to genetic and chromosomal mutations.
 A rare group of congenital cephalic disorders known as lissencephaly is characterised by the lack of, or inadequacy of, cortical folding.
 Normal development of the brain can be affected during pregnancy by nutritional deficiencies, teratogens, infectious diseases, and by the use of recreational drugs, including alcohol (which may result in fetal alcohol spectrum disorders).

-Most cerebral arteriovenous malformations are congenital, these tangled networks of blood vessels may remain without symptoms but at their worst may rupture and cause intracranial hemorrhaging.
+Most cerebral arteriovenous malformations are congenital, these tangled networks of blood vessels may remain without symptoms but at their worst may rupture and cause intracranial haemorrhaging.